FedericoDiMarzo/GravityDrumMachine/README.md

 * ### Limits and future features
-   Along with the physical impossibility of subdividing time under certain orders, the "**tone.js**" library we used does not support infinitely dense time subdivision.
+   Along with the physical impossibility of subdividing time under certain orders, the "**tone.js**" library we used does not support infinitely dense time subdivisions.
 Supporting polyrhythms leads to frequencies of the order from *pow(2,n)* to *pow(n,n)*, n being how many prime numbers are divisors of at least one denominator, which tone magnifies 127 times by the "**tone.js**" library object used to handle tempo.
 Frequencies can become very high especially when metric measure subdivisions (*i.e. denominator of metric signatures*) **are (or are divided by) lots of different prime numbers**, leading to very small time subdivisions and possible errors.